Symmetries of algebras captured by actions of weak Hopf algebras: Actions of cocommutative weak Hopf algebras on algebras

-\begin{proposition} Let $\GG$ be a groupoid and $H =\bigoplus_{x\in \GG_0} H_x$ be a $\GG_0$-decomposable weak Hopf algebra.
-If $H$ is a left $\kk\GG$-module algebra, then the following statements are equivalent. \begin{enumerate}[font=\upshape] \item For every $g\in \GG_1$ and $a\in H_{s(g)}$ the following relations hold:
+\begin{proposition} Let $\GG$ be an $X$-groupoid and $H =\bigoplus_{x\in X} H_x$ be an $X$-decomposable weak Hopf algebra.
+If $H$ is a $\kk\GG$-module algebra via the action $\cdot$, then the following statements are equivalent. \begin{enumerate}[font=\upshape] \item For every $g\in \GG_1$ and $a\in H_{s(g)}$ the following relations hold: